ZBD API is migrating the terminology from ZBD Gamertags to ZBD Usernames. There are no breaking changes to you as a developer.

 Once a payment is made and the Charge settles, the ZBD User will receive a Push Notification alerting them they’ve been sent some Bitcoin.

-For App or Game Developers that wish to provide a more robust commerce experience for their users and gamers, requesting an invoice from ZBD Usernames can be one of the ways.
+For App or Game Developers that wish to provide a more robust commerce experience for their users and gamers, requesting an invoice from ZBD Gamertags can be one of the ways.

 Think of yourself, the Developer, as the Orchestrator of payments.

-By leveraging Lightning Network invoices tied to specific ZBD Username, you can ensure that the payment is made to the correct user, and that the payment has truly settled.
+By leveraging Lightning Network invoices tied to specific ZBD Gamertag, you can ensure that the payment is made to the correct user, and that the payment has truly settled.

 1. Two-Step Payment Orchestration